 Be aware that the Fortran standard uses the term “left-most” to refer to the highest-order bit, and the term “left” to mean towards the highest-order bit (as in shiftl) .

-Avoid using compiler extensions that allow variables of logical type to hold bit string values, because the results may vary between implementations.
+Avoid using compiler extensions that allow variables of logical type to hold bit string values, because the results can vary between implementations.

 Avoid compiler extensions that accept BOZ constants in non-standard usage.